omega8cc/boa/docs/BUILDTESTS.md

 A deliberate same-name rebuild names what it overwrites:
-`staticbuild -O distribute <name> ...` publishes only the named platforms and overwrites their published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that the boxes which already fetched them keep the old bytes;
+`staticbuild -O distribute <name> ...` publishes only the named platforms and overwrites their published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that copies in use on boxes keep the old bytes;
 nothing else in the day dir is copied. `-O` without names, a name that matches nothing in the day dir and `-O` with any other action are refused before anything is copied.